 Care UK has an amazing ethos which is to enable people to live healthier, more independent and more fulfilling lives, which they achieve via a person-centred approach.
 The resident is considered to be the expert about their own life.
 We tailor everything to the resident and make sure that Millers Grange feels like residents’ home.
 It’s very exciting to be a part of that.

 As a lifestyle coordinator, I think it is important to be able to socialise and get to know everything that is happening in the home and the area.
 Every day in this role is different, so you have to be spontaneous and adaptable.
 I’m looking forward to meeting and learning from residents and enabling them to enjoy a fulfilling experience in their new home.

 In my own time I enjoy being with my family, friends and my pets.
 I enjoy art, photography, and attending ‘Les Mills’ classes.

-Having worked in the care industry for the past 11 years, my role as Business Administrator is to work closely with the home manager and staff members ensuring the ‘behind the scenes’ elements of our home run smoothly.
+Having worked in the care sector for the past 11 years, my role as Business Administrator is to work closely with the home manager and staff members ensuring the ‘behind the scenes’ elements of our home run smoothly.
 This contributes to us as a team being able to provide the best possible standards of care for our residents and promote peace of mind for their relatives and friends.